General Surgery Residency Program

 A major strength of the program is the broad-based clinical experience.
 The program provides the trainees with a broad-based exposure to patients in the areas designated as the core areas for general surgery, advanced minimally invasive surgery, surgical oncology, abdominal surgery and vascular surgery.
 The experience is enhanced with rotations in sub-specialties in affiliated centers.

 Additional training takes place at Henry Ford Hospital, a 903 bed hospital in the center of Detroit that functions as a major research and academic medical center providing tertiary and quaternary care, offering tremendous clinical and cultural diversity in its patient population.
-Trauma, Pediatric surgical rotations are available at Children's Hospital of Michigan and Trauma rotations through the Detroit Medical Center
+Trauma, Pediatric surgical rotations are available at Dayton's Childrens Hospital and Trauma rotations through the Detroit Medical Center

 The aim of the General Surgery Residency Program is to produce a well-trained, well-rounded, compassionate General Surgeon.
 The curriculum and the exposure of this program will prepare our resident to provide excellent surgical care in their future practice.
 The program ensures residents, medical students, faculty, governing body, certifying boards, funding agencies and the public that the training and education provided is supervised and of high quality